Skip to main content

 Ohn No Khao Swe

-Coconut chicken noodle soup with egg noodles in creamy coconut curry broth.
-Garnished with crispy noodles, lime, chili, and fresh cilantro.
-Rich, comforting, and aromatic.
-Influenced by Mon culture.
+Egg noodles in a creamy coconut curry broth with chicken, finished with crispy noodles, lime, chili, and fresh cilantro.
+Rich and comforting, with roots in Mon cooking.

 Pone Yay Gyi (Fermented Soybean Paste)